devshaun-c/instahome-exercise/README.md

 > Pending

+- [ ] Added responsive font size
+  - [x] Done for PageHeader and Searchbox Input
+  - [ ] Find a way to do it globally
 - [ ] Add favorite words
 - [ ] Add mobile nav bar
 - [ ] Diary page